 Reason #4: You can support your health at the root-cause level, beyond symptom management

-Holistic dietitians believe that there is more to health and wellbeing than just managing/reducing unwanted symptoms or remaining clinically stable.
+Integrative dietitian nutritionists are holistic-minded.
+We believe there’s more to health and wellbeing than just managing/reducing unwanted symptoms or remaining clinically stable.

-That said, if you’d like to address your health and wellbeing via a root-cause approach, working with a holistic dietitian nutritionist is the way to go!
+That said, if you’d like to address your health and wellbeing via a root-cause approach, working with an integrative dietitian nutritionist is the way to go!
 This approach is your best shot at feeling better and finding relief beyond just symptom management.

 We strive to go the extra mile by helping you crack your code via a combination of critical thinking, a multidimensional lens, and of course clinical judgment.